atanas-zlatev-98/coding-challenges/README.md

 # This is a coding repository that i solve coding challenges claude gives me.
-- Nothing special, for now they are react based
+- Solving React based coding tasks